Fort of São João Baptista de Ajudá: Vulnerability of the forts

-The illegal slave trade
+The Brazilians and the illicit slave trade

 The legal abolition of the slave trade by Britain, France and Portugal in the early years of the 19th century caused the abandonment or near abandonment of the slave forts.
 However, starting in the 1830s, British and French trading houses involved in the palm oil export business were allowed to set up their factories in the deserted British and French forts at Ouidah, but the Portuguese fort remained abandoned.

-Instead, the Brazilian-born Francisco Félix de Sousa, who had started out as a clerk and storekeeper at the fort, later taking charge of the fort, became a major player in the illicit slave trade thanks in a large measure to Portuguese and Brazilian connivance.
-Having helped a younger brother of the ruling Dahomean king to gain the throne under the name Ghezo, he was installed by him as "captain of the Whites".
+At the time, the Brazilian-born Francisco Félix de Sousa, who had started out as a clerk and storekeeper at the fort, later taking charge of the fort, became a major player in the illicit slave trade thanks in a large measure to Portuguese and Brazilian connivance, as well as the active support of the Dahomean king, traditionally a key player in the slave trade.
+Having helped a younger brother of the ruling king to gain the throne under the name Ghezo, he was installed by him as "captain of the Whites".
 His nickname chacha (Portuguese: Xàxà) would from then on be assimilated with the post he, and his sons and grandsons after him, held.
 Enjoying special privileges with regard to the slave trade, now illegal but nevertheless booming, the chacha, along with three of his sons and other Afro-Brazilian traders, dominated Brazil's trading network on the Slave Coast.
 In 1822, he is said to have hoisted the flag of the newly proclaimed Brazilian Empire over the fort, which remained largely unoccupied since he conducted his activities and lived with his wives and many dozens of children in another part of Ouidah.

 Reoccupation of the fort by Portugal

 The fort was reoccupied by Portugal in 1865.
 In this period it served as a base for a brief Portuguese attempt to impose a protectorate on the Kingdom of Dahomey of which the city of Hweda (Ajudá – Ouidah) was part (1885–1887).

-Until its annexation by Dahomey in 1961, exactly one year after it had gained independence, São João Baptista de Ajudá was probably the world's smallest recognized political unit: according to the census of 1921 it had 5 inhabitants and, at the moment of the ultimatum by the Dahomey Government, only 2 inhabitants represented Portuguese sovereignty.
+Until its annexation by Dahomey in 1961, exactly one year after it had gained independence, São João Baptista de Ajudá was probably the world's smallest recognized political unit; according to the census of 1921, it had five inhabitants and, at the moment of the ultimatum by the Dahomey government, only two inhabitants represented Portuguese sovereignty.
 They tried to burn it rather than surrendering.

 Dahomey's annexation of the fort was formally recognized by Portugal in 1975.